NikhilGangaram/NG-Interactive-Lab-Hub/Lab 3/README.md

 * require participants to speak to it.

 *Document how the system works*

+**Context: memories.txt.
+The idea is that the ollama model should also be given the content from this file whenever it responds to a user's input.
+This would allow the ollama model to remember the user's previous interactions and personal history without requiring a large vector database or anything else that's heavier in the system.**

+**Visual extension: For the purposes of this lab, we chose to have the visual extension be a "rubber duck".
+Mostly as an homage to how developers would use a rubber duck to debug their code.
+The idea being that this rubber duck therapist device could help users "debug" their own thoughts and feelings.
+The hope would be to extend this image to be a talking gif with emotions, however, image generation models are not yet coherent or fast enough to realize this.**

 *Include videos or screencaptures of both the system and the controller.*